onnx/onnx/docs/IR.md

 #### Variadic Inputs and Outputs

 The last input or output of an operator MAY be marked as variadic.
+For example, the operator 'Max()' can be used to compute the maximum of a varying number of input values.

 For each variadic operator input, one or more node inputs must be specified.
 For each variadic operator output, one or more node outputs must be specified.
-For example, the operator 'Max()' can be used to compute the maximum of a varying number of input values.

 #### Optional Inputs and Outputs

-Some operators have inputs that are marked as optional.
-There are two ways to leave an optional input unspecified.
-The first is to simply not provide that input.
-However, this is not always possible - for example, if you wish to leave the fourth input unspecified, but still provide a value for the fifth input.
-Therefore, any input with a name of the empty string is treated as an unspecified optional input.
+Some operators have inputs that are marked as optional, which means that a referring node MAY choose not to provide a value for that input.

-Some operators have outputs that are optional.
-This means that an operator, depending on its input parameters and/or attributes, may not compute the corresponding value.
-Each node referring to such an operator must have knowledge of the circumstances under which output is computed or not, and provide a name for the output when it is computed.
-Failure to do so will result in the output not being captured.
+Some operators have outputs that are optional, which means that an operator, depending on its input parameters and/or attributes, MAY choose not to compute all its declared outputs.

+There are two ways to leave an optional input or output unspecified: the first, available only for trailing inputs and outputs, is to simply not provide that input; the second method is to use an empty string in place of an input or output name.

+Each node referring to an operator with optional outputs MUST provide a name for each output that is computed and MUST NOT provide names for outputs that are not computed.

 ## Standard data types